Jacksn2014/ksql/docs/syntax-reference.md

 **Description**

-The list of available topics in the Kafka cluster that KSQL is configured to connect to (default: `localhost:9092`).
+List the available topics in the Kafka cluster that KSQL is configured to connect to (default setting for `bootstrap.servers`: `localhost:9092`).

-### SHOW | LIST STREAMS
+### SHOW STREAMS

 **Synopsis**